linas/archeo/README.md

   by checksum.
 Find files by checksum.
 * When were these last computed?
 What was the matching file name?
 What was the file metadata at that time?
+* Allow file validation plugins. e.g. JHOVE, Apache Tika of DROID can be used to determine if a file passes basic integrity checks.